grrr-amsterdam/gulpfile/README.md

 - `copy` copies files that don't need processing (like fonts, videos and the favicon)
 - `eslint` lints js with opinionated rules, which can be overwritten by including your own `.eslintrc`
 - `images` runs imagemin on all images in the `config.paths.images.src` and saves the result to `config.paths.images.dist`
-- `javascript` bundles javascript into a single bunle thru Browserify and transpiles them via Babel
+- `javascript:build` bundles JavaScript into a single bunle thru Browserify and transpiles it via Babel
+- `javascript:watch` watches for changes and builds the bundle when changes are detected
 - `javascript:vendor` copies and uglifies vendor files (can also concatenate them)
 - `init` prints some debug info
 - `icons` creates a svg sprite